alecjvaughn/picar-bbc/README.md

 - **Software**:
   - Docker Desktop (or Docker Engine on Linux).
   - `make` (for build automation).
+  - `terraform` (Optional: Can be installed on your computer instead of the Pi).
   - **macOS Users**: XQuartz is required for the GUI client in Docker.

 ## Raspberry Pi Setup (From Scratch)